fiscally sponsored by impact hub houston

 PPE FOR THE PEOPLE

-While many workers are able to work from home, essential workers like those in healthcare, hospitality, retail, public safety, childcare, and transportation risk their health and that of their families and communities as they return to work every day.
-With 7 million people in the Greater Houston area, that means thousands of people are at risk from COVID-19.
+While many workers are able to work from home, essential workers like those in healthcare, education, food, public safety, childcare, retail and transportation risk their health and that of their families and communities as they return to work every day.
+That means hundreds of thousands of people continue to be at risk from COVID-19.

-Many businesses in minority communities were already hit hard by the pandemic.
-As Houston reopens, they will need PPE for their workers and may not be able to access it. re:3D and local makers are now crafting door pulls, ear savers, face shields, and splash guards to donate to those workers to protect themselves, their customers, and the public.
+Many minority-owned businesses were already disadvantaged by systemic disparities.
+Now, those challenges are compounded by inability to access or afford enough PPE for staff. re:3D and its network are now crafting door pulls, ear savers, face shields, and splash guards to DONATE to those businesses to protect their people, customers, and the public.

 Do you need PPE donations?
 Any business or organization in need, regardless of type, is encouraged to apply.
 Please fill out this form.